donaldb55/flizzard/README.md

 # flizzard
-this project is tested on browser stacks
+This project is tested with BrowserStack